ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

     usbutils # lsusb
   ];

-  # 启用 starship，这是一个漂亮的 shell 提示符
+  # starship - an customizable prompt for any shell
   programs.starship = {
     enable = true;
     settings = {